-With Kyle Kuzma in lead role, Wizards hold on for 103-94 win over Pistons
+With Kyle Kuzma in lead role, Wizards hold on for win over Pistons

 Still waiting on Porzingis

-Newly acquired Kristaps Porzingis did not play as he continues to nurse a bone bruise in his knee.
+Porzingis, acquired at the trade deadline, did not play as he continues to nurse a bone bruise in his knee.
 Unseld said Porzingis, who has gone through pregame workouts before both games since he arrived, will travel to Indiana for Wednesday’s game, and the hope is to get him on the floor before the all-star break.

 “I don't have really have [any] expectation,” Unseld said.
 “I know he's still dealing with the bone bruise.
 He's doing a little bit more every day on the floor, which is a positive sign.
 But we still have to be cautious with it.
 And when the time is right and he's ready, I think he'll be available.”